Contact Us

 • The future of their service lines (as most assessments do recur)

-But whichever of these factor(s) you choose to prioritize—at whichever firm—make sure you request proof of their training and qualifications that certify them to perform the assessments your organization requires.
-To further prepare for the future, you might want to also ask about their expertise with other compliance standards—after all, using a single provider comes with several benefits.
+Whichever of these factor(s) you choose to prioritize, make sure you request proof of their training and qualifications that certify them to perform the assessments your organization requires.
+To further prepare for the future, you might want to also ask about their expertise with other compliance standards, especially as consolidating audits under a single provider comes with several benefits.

-Moreover, your ideal partnership will be with an auditing firm that has expertise in your particular area of business, for a couple of big reasons:
+Your ideal partnership should be with an auditing firm that has expertise in your particular area of business, for a couple of big reasons:

 • Your entire audit process will be more straightforward if your assessor is already familiar with your industry’s goals and pain points, making it less of an ordeal for you.